phil-blain/CICE-Consortium-About-Us-wiki/FAQ-(Frequently-Asked-Questions).md

 **A:** You may contact the Consortium and interact with the community through the community liaison or posting to the Community bulletin board.
 More information can be found at https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium

 ### Contributing to the Consortium
-**Required Testing**
+How do I contribute to the Consortium?

+**A:** If you would like to contribute to CICE development and are *not* a [Consortium Member](https://github.com/CICE-Consortium/About-Us/wiki/FAQ-(Frequently-Asked-Questions)/#consortium-membership), you will be able to access the code and contribute developments for use by the community, via the Consortium's procedures and with help from Consortium Members.
+Please see the [Resource Index](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index) that provides links on Information for Developers.

-The following code acceptance testing criteria **must** be completed for consideration of a pull request to the Consortium repositories:
+Also please note that the following code acceptance testing criteria **must** be completed for consideration of a pull request to the Consortium repositories:

    * *Icepack-only contribution:*
       1. Code contributor must run the Icepack base_suite with at least 1 compiler; all tests must PASS.